nataliapc/msx_z80bench/README.md

 Clock measurement is approximate, and may vary when using external RAM mappers.

-The number that appears in the border indicates the number of interrupts (*10e6) that occurred during each iteration of the test loop.
+The number that appears in the border indicates the number of interrupts (x 1e6) that occurred during each iteration of the test loop.

 ## Acknowledgments